theinstantwin/nab/PRD.md

 # Product Requirements Document (PRD)
-## Drag to Download Images - Chrome Extension v2.0
+## Nab - Drag to Download Images v2.0

 ### Executive Summary
-A Chrome extension that enables instant image downloading through intuitive drag gestures, embodying the Unix philosophy of "do one thing and do one thing well."
+A Chrome extension that enables instant image downloading through intuitive drag gestures.
 The extension transforms the cumbersome right-click → save process into a simple, visual drag interaction.

 ### Product Vision
 **"Make image downloading as natural as dragging a file to the trash."**

 We believe users should be able to grab any image and simply drag it to download, just like they would drag a file on their desktop.
 This extension eliminates friction while maintaining absolute simplicity.

-### Core Philosophy: Unix Principles Applied
+### Core Philosophy: Focused Design Principles

-#### 1. Do One Thing Well
+#### 1. Single Purpose Focus
 - **Scope**: Download images from HTML `<img>` elements
 - **Anti-scope**: No bulk operations, editing, organization, or media conversion
 - **Focus**: Perfect the single interaction of drag-to-download